NietoDeveloper/CityInfoTravel/README.md

 y Data Import

-The `barcelona`, `roma`, `paris`, and e main JavaScript code.

-### DOM Element Retrieval

-The code uses `document.getElementById` to retrieve the DOM elements needed to update the page content:
+The `barcelona`, `roma`, `paris`, and e main JavaScript code. mentById` to retrieve the DOM elements needed to update the page content:

 - **`enlaces`:** A collection of all anchor (`<a>`) elements on the page.
 - **`tituloElemento`:** The title element (`<h1>`) where the selected city's title is displayed.